kvishnudas05/calculator-using-shell-script/README.md

 Linux:

- Download the file use     :   $ wget https://github.com/kvishnudas05/calculator-using-shell-script/blob/main/calculator.sh\
+ Download the file use     :   $ wget https://github.com/kvishnudas05/calculator-using-shell-script/blob/main/calculator.sh <br />
  TO make it executable use :   $ chmod +x calculator.sh To run  it use            :   $ bash calculator.sh